 By withdrawing kindness or not offering kindness, that’s not to say I must then be unkind.
 There is a neutral place I can be in that is neither kind or unkind – that isn’t laced with emotional, reactive stuff.
 In philosophical speak, this is a place of ‘observer’.
 It’s a potent place to be.

 This quote (pictured) nails it.
 Givers need to put boundaries in place because takers never do.
 I’ve come to see that this is a healthy thing to do when an unkind person keeps taking.
-If I don’t have my own back and put boundaries in place, it becomes a lack of self love, a lack of self respect.
-Sacrificing kindness and consideration towards myself is an unloving choice that I don’t choose any more.
+If I don’t have my own back and put boundaries in place, it becomes a lack of self-love, a lack of self-respect.
+Sacrificing kindness and consideration towards myself is an unloving choice that I no longer choose.
 If I don’t have my own back, I can’t expect others to.